laurengordonfahn/hb_read_black_project/README.md

 ## Installing:
-1) Sign in to NEWS API: https://newsapi.org/  in order to sign-up to get your own API key create your own top level file secretes.sh and place the code
+1) Sign in to NEWS API: https://newsapi.org/  in order to sign-up to get your own API key create your own top level file secrets.sh and place the code
 ```
     export NEWSAPIKEY= "With your API Key here"
 ```
-2) Source your newly created secretes file in the command line
+2) Source your newly created secrets file in the command line
 ```
-$source secretes.sh
+$source secrets.sh
 ```

 3) create a database using postgres and source the database